-- (a) that, as a result of a transaction in any circumstances set out in section 12, would directly or indirectly acquire, or establish direct or indirect control over, the whole or part of the business of another firm; - (b) that has direct or indirect control over the whole or part of the business of a firm contemplated in paragraph (a); or - (c) the whole or part of whose business is directly or indirectly 15 controlled by a firm contemplated in paragraph (a) or (b); ";

-(b) by the substitution in subsection (1) for the definition of "agreement" of the following definition:

-"^{agreement}, when used in relation to a prohibited practice, includes a contract, arrangement or understanding, whether or not legally 20 enforceable;";
+- (a) that, as a result of a transaction in any circumstances set out in section 12, would directly or indirectly acquire a significant interest in, or establish direct or indirect control over, the whole or part of the business of another firm; - (b) that has direct or indirect control over the whole or part of the business of a firm contemplated in paragraph (a); or - (c) the whole or part of whose business is directly or indirectly 15 controlled by a firm contemplated in paragraph (a) or (b);"; - (b) by the substitution in subsection (1) for the definition of "agreement" of the following definition: - "'agreement', when used in relation to a prohibited practice, includes a contract, arrangement or understanding, whether or not legally 20 enforceable;":

-4 No. 21880 ------------- --

-(c) by the insertion in subsection (1) after the definition of "civil court" of the following definition:

-" 'complainant' means a person who has submitted a complaint in terms of section 49B(2)(b);":

-(d) by the deletion in subsection (1) of the definition of "interest";

-(e) by the insertion in subsection (1) after the definition of "market power" of the following definition:

-" 'members' interest' has the meaning set out in the Close Corporations Act, 1984 (Act No. 69 of 1984);";

-(f) by the insertion in subsection (1) after the definition of "organ of state" of the 10 following definition:

-" party to a merger" means an acquiring firm or a target fivin;";

-(g) by the substitution in subsection (1) for the definition of "prescribed" of the following definition:

-" 'prescribed' means prescribed [from time to time] by regulation [in 15 terms of section 78];";

-(h) by the insertion in subsection (1) after the definition of "prescribed" of the following definition:

-'primary acquiring firm' means any firm contemplated in paragraph (a) of the definition of 'acquiring firm';

-"primary target firm" means any firm contemplated in paragraph (a) or (b) of the definition of 'target firm';";

-(i) by the insertion in subsection (1) after the definition of "public regulation" of the following definition:

-" 'registered trade union' means a trade union registered in terms of 25 section 96 of the Labour Relations Act, 1995 (Act No. 66 of 1995);";

-(j) by the insertion in subsection (1) after the definition of "small business" of the following definition:

-" 'target firm' means a firm-
+- 3 (c) by the insertion in subsection (1) after the definition of "civil court" of the following definition: " 'complainant' means a person who has submitted a complaint in terms of section 49B(2)(b);"; (d) by the deletion in subsection (1) of the definition of "interest"; (e) by the insertion in subsection (1) after the definition of "market power" of the following definition: " 'members' interest' has the meaning set out in the Close Corporations Act, 1984 (Act No. 69 of 1984);"; by the insertion in subsection (1) after the definition of "organ of state" of the 10 following definition: "' 'party to a merger' means an acquiring firm or a target firm;"; (g) by the substitution in subsection (1) for the definition of "prescribed" of the following definition: "' 'prescribed' means prescribed [from time to time] by regulation [in 15] terms of section 78];"; (h) by the insertion in subsection (1) after the definition of "prescribed" of the following definition: "' 'primary acquiring firm' means any firm contemplated in paragraph (a) of the definition of 'acquiring firm'; 20 'primary target firm' means any firm contemplated in paragraph (a), (b)or (c) of the definition of 'target firm';"; (i) by the insertion in subsection (1) after the definition of "public regulation" of the following definition: 'registered trade union' means a trade union registered in terms of 25 section 96 of the Labour Relations Act, 1995 (Act No. 66 of 1995);"; (j) by the insertion in subsection (1) after the definition of "small business" of the following definition: " 'target firm' means a firm- (a) a significant interest in which would be directly or indirectly acquired by an acquiring firm as a result of a transaction in any circumstances set out in section 12; (b) the whole or part of whose business would be directly or indirectly controlled by an acquiring firm as a result of a transaction in any circumstances set out in section 12; 35 (c) that, as a result of a transaction in any circumstances set out in section 12, would directly or indirectly transfer a significant interest in, or direct or indirect control of the whole or part of, its business - in, or direct or indirectly of indirectly transfer a significant interest in, or direct or indirect control of the whole or part of, its business to an acquiring firm; or

-- (a) the whole or Dart of whose business would be directly or indirectly 30 controlled by an acquiring firm as a result of a transaction in any circumstances set out in section 12; - (b) that, as a result of a transaction in any circumstances set out in section 12, would directly or indirectly transfer direct or indirect control of the whole or part of, its business to an acquiring firm; or 35 - (c) the whole or part of whose business is directly or indirectly controlled, by a firm contemplated in paragraph (a) or (b);"; and" (k) by the insertion of the following subsection after subsection (1):
+(d) a significant interest in which is directly or indirectly held, or the - whole or part of whose business is directly or indirectly neld, or the whole or part of whose business is directly or indirectly controlled, by a firm contemplated in paragraph (a), (b) or (c);"; and - (k) by the insertion of the following subsection after subsection (1):